 The first step is to fill a highball glass with ice.

 Measure the tequila and pour it directly into the ice-flled glass.
-We like to use a Japanese jigger for this step since it provides accurate measurements and facilitates a clean pour.
+We use a Japanese jigger for this step since it provides accurate measurements and facilitates a clean pour.

 Next, pour the freshly squeezed lime juice into the same glass.
 We like to pre-measure the lime juice with a miniature angled measuring cup but you could use your jigger for this step.